Purchases made through links may earn us a small commission, at no extra cost to you.

 More Places to See in Tokyo

-Since writing this post I’ve made a third trip to Tokyo and have a few more places I’d recommend visiting.
+Since writing this post, I’ve made a third trip to Tokyo and have a few more places I’d recommend adding to your Tokyo itinerary.

 Shinjuku Gyoen National Garden